en fr de

 School World Song Contest (Task 37)

-This activity is about incorporating learners’ home languages and the (inter-/pluri) cultural component.
-The students will watch a video news item about the Eurovision Song Contest and/or read an accompanying online text - both in Language A (the language of schooling).
-They will condense and summarise three key points in Language B (French) about Eurovision from the two source texts for the school newspaper or the school whiteboard.
-They will then collaborate to produce a poster in Language B based on the information in the texts - the aim of the poster is to advertise a multilingual school song contest.
-They will prepare for an oral presentation about music in their home countries in Language B (with help from their families).
-They will use their mediation skills to record a voice message in their home language (Language C) to explain the information in the poster to their families.
+This activity is about incorporating learners’ home languages and an (inter-/pluri) cultural component.
+The learners watch a video news item about the Eurovision Song Contest and/or read an accompanying online text - both in Language A (the language of schooling).
+They then condense and summarise three key points in Language B (French) about Eurovision from the two source texts for the school newspaper or the school whiteboard and collaborate to produce a poster in Language B based on the information in the texts - the aim of the poster is to advertise a multilingual school song contest.
+They then prepare for an oral presentation about music in their home countries in Language B (with help from their families).
+They also use their mediation skills to record a voice message in their home language (Language C) to explain the information in the poster to their families.

 View details